 Beauty and Bodywork Insurance not only insures beauty professionals, but we also provide resources, like this guide to esthetician insurance, so you can work with peace of mind and do your best work!
 Today we’ll talk about common risks you face, BBI policy details, and how to get insured.

 Common Esthetician Risks

 Beauty and Bodywork Insurance provides coverage for facials, wax hair removal, microdermabrasion, and spray tanning in its esthetician insurance policies.
 Most claims associated with these services are related to allergies and burns.
 For example, your client could be allergic to the ingredients in a chemical peel that they didn’t know about.
 You can be held liable for causing harm to your client or their skin.
 A common claim associated with wax hair removal is accidental skin damage or burns when the wax is too hot.

 Without insurance, you would have to pay for these expenses on your own.
 You could end up having to pay thousands of dollars from lawsuits, medical bills, and other claims that you’re liable for.
 Having insurance is the smart thing to do so you can work with confidence knowing that if an accident ever happens, you have the right coverage in place.
-Take a look at this blog to learn more about risks and how you can avoid them.
+Learn more about risks estheticians make and how you can avoid them.

 General Liability vs. Professional Liability Insurance

 There are two types of insurance that you’ll need as an esthetician—general liability and professional liability.
 Let us explain the differences.

 General liability insurance covers bodily injury and property damage arising out of premises, operations, products, or completed operations.
 It may also provide coverage for personal and advertising injury claims.

 Professional liability insurance, also known as errors and omissions insurance, is designed to protect you from claims that a professional service you provided resulted in physical or financial harm to a client.